AiSCOUT/reflexion-iframe-test/README.md

 This repo was created using the t3 app for ease of the author (Overkill I know!), but the main code is in [index.ts](src/pages/index.tsx) and utilises tailwind for styling.

-The API Calls to reflexion are handled by using tRPC and the router of the calls themselves can be found in [reflexion.ts](src/server//trpc/router/reflexion.ts)
+The API Calls to Reflexion are handled by using tRPC and the router of the calls themselves can be found in [reflexion.ts](src/server//trpc/router/reflexion.ts)